Anisotropic Hydrodynamic Mean-Field Theory for Semiflexible Polymers under Tension: Introduction

-Understanding semiflexible biopolymers under tension is relevant both {\it in vivo}---determining the mechanical response of cytoskeletal networks \cite{Mizuno2007,Bendix2008,Schmoller2008}---and {\it in vitro}, due to a proliferation of single-molecule techniques like optical tweezers that involve manipulating stretched DNA~\cite{Woodside2006}.
-Yet for one of the most basic questions there is still no comprehensive, quantitatively accurate theory: what is the dynamical response of a semiflexible chain prestretched by an external force?
-Existing approaches are typically based on the weakly bending approximation (WBA) \cite{Granek1997}, which assumes the polymer contour remains nearly straight---strictly valid only in the limit where the persistence length $l_p$ is much greater than the total length $L$, or for a large force $F \gg k_BT /l_p$.
-This has proven a highly useful simplification, widely applied in both equilibrium \cite{Granek1997,Caspi1998,Hiraiwa2008} and non-equilibrium \cite{Bohbot-Raviv2004,Hallatschek2005,Obermayer2009} contexts for stretched semiflexible polymers.
-Yet such theories are of limited value in describing the complex crossovers between dynamical regimes occurring for weaker forces or more flexible chains.
-Moreover, most of these theories ignore long-range hydrodynamic interactions, or include them only at the level of assuming distinct longitudinal and transverse friction coefficients, $\zeta_\parallel \approx \zeta_\perp/2$, appropriate for a rigid rod~\cite{Obermayer2009}.
-This only renormalizes times scales, without affecting the dynamic scaling.
-As we will argue below, long-range interactions do have a significant influence on the dynamics even in the weakly bending limit, and must be incorporated to obtain a quantitative comparison with experiments.
+Understanding semiflexible biopolymers under tension is relevant both {\it in vivo}---determining the mechanical response of cytoskeletal networks \cite{Mizuno2007,Bendix2008,Schmoller2008}---and {\it in vitro}, due to a proliferation of single-molecule techniques like optical tweezers that involve manipulating stretched DNA~\cite{Meiners2000,Woodside2006,Gebhardt2010}.
+Among the basic goals of current research is to achieve a comprehensive, quantitatively accurate theory for the dynamical response of a semiflexible chain prestretched by an external force.
+For polymers under certain asymptotic conditions this effort has been highly successful: where the persistence length $l_p$ is much greater than the total length $L$, or for a large force $F \gg k_BT /l_p$, we can assume the polymer contour remains nearly straight, and apply the weakly bending approximation (WBA)~\cite{Granek1997}.
+This has proven a versatile approach, useful in both equilibrium~\cite{Granek1997,Caspi1998,Hiraiwa2008} and non-equilibrium~\cite{Bohbot-Raviv2004,Hallatschek2005,Obermayer2007,Obermayer2009} contexts for stretched semiflexible polymers.
+In the context of single-molecule experiments, the WBA can work very well for actin filaments~\cite{LeGoff2002}, where the regime $L \lesssim l_p \sim {\cal O}(10\:\mu\text{m})$ is easily accessible.